CATHOLIC LIFE - Our School

 St Margaret Ward Catholic Primary School is a place where the Spirit of Christ lives.
-All children are welcomed and each one nurtured in a union of support between school and parish.
-We celebrate the uniqueness of the individual and believe each child is created in the image and likeness of God.
+All children are welcomed and each one is nurtured in a union of support between school, home and parish.
+Here are some of the many ways in which this special union is celebrated every year.

 First Holy Communion

-Congratulations to all the children who made their First Holy Communion.
-With members of their families leading the prayers, the children could focus on the importance of the day.
+With members of their families leading the prayers, the children could focus on the importance of the First Holy Communion day.
 Their singing was excellent and enjoyed by everyone.
-Their special day is one they remember.
+Their special day is one they will always remember.
 One child said, "I wish I could do that all over again."

 Crowning of Our Lady's Statue